pierskarsenbarg/pulumi-sdm/sdk/dotnet/Config/README.md

-A Pulumi package for creating and managing sdm cloud resources.
+A Pulumi package for creating and managing StrongDM cloud resources.